-State statutes and the College's investment policy authorize the College to make deposits in the accounts of federally insured banks, credit unions, and savings and loan associations that have offices in Michigan; the College is allowed to invest in U.S. Treasury or agency obligations, U.S. government repurchase agreements, bankers' acceptances, commercial paper rated prime at the time of purchase that matures not more than 270 days after the date of purchase, certain mutual funds, and investment pools that are composed of authorized investment vehicles.
+State statutes and the College's investment policy authorize the College to make deposits in the accounts of federally insured banks, credit unions, and savings and loan associations that have offices in Michigan; the College is allowed to invest in U.S. Treasury or agency obligations, U.S. government repurchase agreements, bankers' acceptances, commercial paper rated prime at the time of purchase that matures not more than 270 days after the date of purchase, certain mutual funds, certificates of deposits and investment pools that are composed of authorized investment vehicles.
 The College's deposits are in accordance with statutory authority.
-At June 30, 2022 and 2021, the College held investments at Huntington Bank.
-A portion of the investments at MILAF are invested in open market securities, such as US Treasury Notes, which are managed by an investment advisor.
+At June 30, 2023 and 2022, the College held investments at Huntington Bank.